Compost Tea Recipe – Inoculate Your Garden With Microbes

 Examples of good microbe foods include molasses, kelp, fish, humic acids and rock dust.
 Obviously, these products shouldn’t have preservatives in them, because preservatives are designed to kill microbes.

 Here’s an organic compost tea recipe I’ve adapted and evolved for a five-gallon homemade compost tea brewer.
-This takes one to five days to make.
-We don’t really know when it’s done if we’re not testing it, but two to three days is a good time frame to start.
+This takes 1-3 days to make.
+We don’t really know when it’s done if we’re not testing it, but 2-3 days is a good time frame to start.
 The compost tea ingredients are:

 A good batch of compost tea can be a miracle worker when it comes to fulfilling your organic gardening goals.
-It’s a microbial inoculant to improve your soil food web, broad-spectrum organic fertilizer to foliar feed your plants, and even pest control (although it can’t legally be called that).
+It’s a microbial inoculant to improve your soil food web, broad-spectrum organic fertilizer to foliar feed your plants, and even pest control (although it can’t legally be marketed for controlling pests).

 And this simple compost tea recipe is all you need to get started.
 If you have any questions, feel free to let me know below.

 Update: Nearly 2 years after writing this, I decided to start selling the same compost tea brewer that I use myself.
 You can check it out (and learn more about compost tea) here.

 Hi Phil…great stuff, as usual.
 I’m looking for a solar powered aerator to drop in my compost tea bucket.
 Do you or anyone know if there’s one out there?
 I’d say such a device from the technospere might be allowable in the biosphere…so when the sun shines our little microbial buddies will get some oxygen.
 Rex Harrill from the Brix talk forum supplied a couple of your links.
 Very cool…and a great compliment to you.

 Wow, that is a great compliment.
 Don’t know about a solar-powered aerator, but I’d recommend going for just a solar-powered generator that you can use for many different purposes, including the aerator. 🙂